-12.1.1. all their ground contacts are entirely within their attacking end zone, or for an airborne player, all of their first simultaneous points of ground contact after catching the disc are entirely within their attacking end zone, and contested or retracted goal call play must restart with a check and the call is deemed to have been made when the player established possession.
+12.1.1. all their ground contacts are entirely within their attacking end zone, or for an airborne player, all of their first simultaneous points of ground contact after catching the disc are entirely within their attacking end zone (all wheels of the chair much be within the endzone), and

-12.1.2. they subsequently establish possession of the disc and maintain the catch throughout all ground contact related to the catch.
+12.1.2.they subsequently establish possession of the disc and maintain the catch through- out all ground contact related to the catch.

 12.2.
 If a player believes a goal has been scored, they may call "goal" and play stops.
-After a
+After a contested or retracted goal call play must restart with a check and the call is deemed to have been made when the player established possession.